vartikatrao/draft-chittapragada-netconf-https-notif-cbor/draft-chittapragada-netconf-https-notif-cbor.md

 # IANA Considerations

-This document requests that IANA include an additional entry in the “Capabilities for HTTPS Notification Receivers” registry, defined in {{!I-D.draft-ietf-netconf-https-notif}}, within the YANG Notifications registry group (as defined in {{RFC3553}}).
+This document requests that IANA include an additional entry in the “Capabilities for HTTPS Notification Receivers” registry, defined in {{!I-D.draft-ietf-netconf-https-notif}}.
 The following entry is added:

 ~~~
 Record: